Academic Resource Center (ARC)

 We want you to complete your Emmanuel education in eight semesters, which is four years for most students.
 To ensure that this happens, you and your advisor will begin to construct a four-year plan, during your second semester at the College.
 This plan can be altered and modified as you continue your academic career, but it gives you a firm framework from which to choose your courses each semester.

 Academic Connections for Engagement

-The ACE: Academic Connections for Engagement seminar assists first-year students in making the academic transition into the Emmanuel College community.
-The seminar offers students necessary information and tools for a successful beginning to their college experience at Emmanuel and provides an opportunity to reflect on one's goals for college.
-The seminar meets for 6 weeks and is required for all first year students.
-Individual seminars are unified by the common themes of community, connection/belonging, purpose.
+The ACE: Academic Connections for Engagement online course assists first-year students in making the transition into the Emmanuel College community.
+This interactive online course offers students necessary information and tools for a successful beginning to their college experience at Emmanuel and provides an opportunity to reflect on one's goals for college.

 • Introducing you to the intellectual and practical value of the liberal arts

 • Initiating you to college work and academic expectations